christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL3.png">

 An **update rule** is how to update the parameters of the model to minimize the cost function.

+Since the cost is a scalar, the Jacobian has the same shape as the parameters, and gives a derivative value with respect to every parameter, telling us how to update it.

 <img src="{{ site.url }}/img/deeplearningcourse/DL9.png">